Affiliate links on Android Authority may earn us a commission. Learn more.

-Fossil is one of the last remaining watchmakers to stay committed to Google’s Wear OS platform.
-The company launches multiple smartwatches each year, and they’re some of the best looking Wear OS watches in the business.
-Despite this, I didn’t expect to like the latest Fossil watch as much as I did — many Wear OS watches are slow and struggle to last a full day on a charge.
+Fossil launches multiple smartwatches each year, and they’re some of the best-looking Wear OS watches in the business.
+Despite this, I didn’t expect to like the latest Fossil watch as much as I did — many Wear OS 2 watches are slow and struggle to last a full day on a charge.

-The new Fossil Gen 5 Smartwatch is different.
-Its upgraded specs, custom battery modes, and new hardware make for one of the best Wear OS experiences you can find right now.
-Read our full Fossil Gen 5 Smartwatch review to find out why you should buy one, and why you might want to pass.
+The Fossil Gen 5 Smartwatch is different.
+Its upgraded specs, custom battery modes, and new hardware make for one of the best Wear OS 2 experiences you can find right now.
+Read our complete Fossil Gen 5 Smartwatch review to find out why you should buy one and why you might want to pass.

 Fossil Gen 5 Smartwatch review: The big picture

-Still, Fossil and its long list of brands continue to remain true to Wear OS.
-The Gen 5 Smartwatch is one of the few Wear OS watches to run on the newer Snapdragon 3100 chipset, and it has a few features you won’t find on other devices: custom battery modes, plenty of RAM to help with performance, and even a built-in speaker.
+The Gen 5 Smartwatch runs on the Snapdragon 3100 chipset, and it has a few features you won’t find on other devices of its era: custom battery modes, plenty of RAM to help with performance, and even a built-in speaker.

-It may be in the running as one of the best Wear OS watches out right now, but it has more competition outside of the relatively small Wear OS bubble.
-Can it really compete with the Apple Watch, Fitbit Versa, and Galaxy Watch?
+It remains in the running as one of the best Wear OS 2 watches out right now, but it has more competition outside the relatively small Wear OS bubble.
+Can it really compete with the Apple Watch, Fitbit, and Samsung?